-Does your health care meet your specific needs?
+Does your healthcare meet your needs?

 You are unique physically, mentally, emotionally, and spiritually.
 Physically, you are unique in terms of your body’s specific deficiencies, toxicities, harmful microorganisms, environment, DNA, and more.
 Your wellness plan needs to be equally unique.
 Most doctors use a “one-size-fits-all” approach to healthcare so they can fit more patients into their schedule.
 This is highly efficient and works very well in emergency trauma care.
 But is this an effective strategy for promoting your general health?